Beauty contest: China make-up brands rein in South Korea rivals

 The moves seem to be helping.

-Chinese brands, which compete with Korea names from top-rated Amorepacific to nimble budget makers such as Clio, are gaining market share in the mid-range and premium cosmetics sector where South Korea has traditionally had strength in China.
+Chinese brands, which compete with Korea names from top-rated Amorepacific (002790.KS) to nimble budget makers such as Clio (237880.KQ), are gaining market share in the mid-range and premium cosmetics sector where South Korea has traditionally had strength in China.

 While Chinese companies have been gaining ground for some time, the trend appears to have accelerated this year after Seoul’s decision to install a U.S. anti-missile system against Beijing’s wishes sparked a backlash against Korean companies.